 I'm an adoptive dad and certified parent coach with the Jai Institute for Parenting.
 I work with parents and caregivers who feel stretched, overwhelmed, or stuck in reactive cycles at home — and want to change how they show up.

 When my wife and I adopted, we were thrown in at the deep end: two toddlers, big emotions, and accommodating additional needs from day one.
-There's no handbook for that.
+My eldest is neurodivergent with significant speech delay and additional needs.
+There was no handbook for the specific needs of my family.

 There's an overwhelming amount of parenting information available, often with conflicting opinions.
 I've read extensively so you don't have to — and distilled it into something that actually fits your life.